Ancient Roman architecture: Thermae

 All Roman cities had at least one thermae, a popular facility for public bathing, exercising and socializing.
-Exercise might include wrestling and weight-lifting, as well as swimming.
+Exercise might include wrestling and weightlifting, as well as swimming.
 Bathing was an important part of the Roman day, where some hours might be spent, at a very low cost subsidized by the government.
 Wealthier Romans were often accompanied by one or more slaves, who performed any required tasks such as fetching refreshment, guarding valuables, providing towels, and at the end of the session, applying olive oil to their masters' bodies, which was then scraped off with a strigil, a scraper made of wood or bone.

 Roman bath-houses were also provided for private villas, town houses and forts.
 They were normally supplied with water from an adjacent river or stream, or by aqueduct.
 The design of thermae is discussed by Vitruvius in De architectura.

 Temples

 Roman temples were among the most important and richest buildings in Roman culture, though only a few survive in any sort of complete state.
 Their construction and maintenance was a major part of ancient Roman religion, and all towns of any importance had at least one main temple, as well as smaller shrines.
 The main room (cella) housed the cult image of the deity to whom the temple was dedicated, and often a small altar for incense or libations.
 Behind the cella was a room or rooms used by temple attendants for storage of equipment and offerings.

-Some remains of many Roman temples survive, above all in Rome itself, but the relatively few near-complete examples were nearly all converted to Christian churches, usually a considerable time after the initial triumph of Christianity under Constantine.
+Remains of many Roman temples survive, above all in Rome itself, but the relatively few near-complete examples were nearly all converted to Christian churches, usually a considerable time after the initial triumph of Christianity under Constantine.
 The decline of Roman religion was relatively slow, and the temples themselves were not appropriated by the government until a decree of the Emperor Honorius in 415.
 Some of the oldest surviving temples include the Temple of Hercules Victor (mid 2nd century BC) and Temple of Portunus (120–80 BC), both standing within the Forum Boarium.
 Original marble columns of the Temple of Janus in Rome's Forum Holitorium, dedicated by Gaius Duilius after his naval victory at the Battle of Mylae in 260 BC, still stand as a component of the exterior wall of the Renaissance era church of San Nicola in Carcere.